rpanic/vale-ui/README.md

 - Device-independent recreation of proposals and signer state using contract-events
 - Live feed of pending transactions
 - Decoding of transaction-purpose from events
+- Proof generation in web-workers outside the main thread

 ## Limitations